ashleymulford/topmed_imputation/README.md

 - bgzipped
 - genome build must be 37 or 38
 - if build 37, chr must be number only (ie 1); if build 38 chr must include "chr" (ie chr1)
-- strand must be consistent, if too many strand flips imputation will fail
+- strand must be consistent, if too many strand flips imputation will fail - see Fix_strand_flip_error for help